 There's no fate but what we make.
 Today I’m sharing four key SEO strategies to prepare for RankBrain in order to prevent your website from facing Judgment Day.

 Imagine one day you wake up to find your website gone.
 Just gone.
 The fate of your site decided by a new order of machine intelligence in just a microsecond.

 In the future RankBrain will take over the search results.
 All of them.
 In one possible future, Judgment Day happens on September 27, 2018* – Google's 18th birthday. (*Standard Time Travel Causal Loop Disclaimer: Give or take a few months – time travel and navigating these time lines is quite tricky!)

 For now, RankBrain is mainly used on complex long-tail search queries.
+Think the kind of queries people use with Voice Search.
 But assuming RankBrain will only ever be used on long-tail queries would be dramatically underestimating its potential.